EventsThere are no upcoming events

 There is currently no official system of World Rankings for Australian Football, as the international game is still mostly amateur, still maturing and there are often difficulties in nations having all their best players available.
 However, due to popular demand, worldfootynews.com has been providing rankings since 2006.

-This is our first formal World Rankings since 22nd October 2016, and follows the completion of the 2016 All Asia Championships in Vietnam and a one-off International Test between Great Britain and Ireland in Dublin.
+This is our first formal World Rankings since 22nd October 2016, and follows the completion of the 2017 Australian Football International Cup.

 * Nations marked in grey with an asterisk have played less than eight (8) matches under our criteria, and currently hold provisional ranking points, but are not yet officially ranked.